"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - have advanced rectal cancer which requires surgery to remove other organs in addition to the rectum

-- have any serious medical conditions which the trial team thinks can affect you from taking part in this trial
+- have any serious medical conditions that the trial team thinks can affect you from taking part in this trial

 - have any other medical problems with your colon or rectum such as another cancer or bowel disease